-CleanCision is a first-in-class, advanced irrigating wound protection system that is used during surgery to fight and defend against the most pervasive sources of infection to maintain a healthy surgical incision.
+CleanCision is a first-in-class, advanced irrigating wound protection system that is used during surgery to fight and defend against the most pervasive sources of contamination to maintain a healthy surgical incision.

 Eliminating Critical Patient Vulnerabilities

-CleanCision's microfluidic membrane is connected to a surgeon-selected fluid source and suction that delivers an active cleansing therapy which consistently and continuously cleanses and removes contamination from the incision.
-By removing the contamination, CleanCision helps eliminate the root cause of infection.
+CleanCision's microfluidic membrane is connected to a surgeon-selected fluid source and suction that delivers an active cleansing therapy which consistently and continuously cleanses and potentially removes contamination from the incision.
+By removing the contamination, CleanCision may help eliminate one of the root causes of surgical complications.

-Unlike traditional methods, which cannot continuously and consistently clear contamination from the surgical site, CleanCision has been shown to reverse and reduce these pervasive sources of infection,1 clearing harmful bacteria throughout surgery when the threat of wound contamination is at its highest.
+Unlike traditional methods, which cannot continuously and consistently clear contamination from the surgical site, CleanCision has been shown to reverse and reduce this pervasive threat to patient safety,1 clearing harmful bacteria throughout surgery when the threat of wound contamination is at its highest.

-Developed by surgeons and infection control experts, CleanCision seamlessly integrates into evolving surgical workflow and infection control procedures.
+Developed by surgeons and surgical outcome research experts, CleanCision seamlessly integrates into evolving surgical workflow and contamination control procedures.
 It is an intuitive, easy-to-use irrigating wound protection system that deploys quickly to immediately, consistently and continuously clear harmful bacteria that may invade the incision during surgery.